California HOA Document Requirements for Real Estate Closings

 Self-Managed Associations

-California has fewer self-managed HOAs than some states, partly because the Davis-Stirling Act's compliance requirements make professional management more practical.
-But they exist, particularly in smaller communities.
+California has fewer self-managed HOAs than some states.
+The Davis-Stirling Act's compliance requirements make professional management the practical choice for most communities.
+But self-managed associations exist, especially in smaller communities.

-Self-managed California HOAs face the same disclosure requirements as professionally managed ones.
-The difference is that a volunteer board member is assembling a 200-page package instead of a management company with software and templates.
-Expect longer turnaround times and less standardized packages.
+They face the same disclosure requirements as professionally managed ones.
+The difference is that a volunteer board member is putting together a 200-page package instead of a management company with software and templates.
+Expect longer turnaround times.
+Expect less polished packages.
+Plan accordingly.

-- 1.Order immediately.
-The California disclosure package is large and the review period is short.
-Every day of delay at the ordering stage compresses the timeline.
+The California disclosure package is huge and the review period is short, so order it as soon as you open escrow.
+Every day you wait at the ordering stage compresses the back end of the timeline.

-- 1.Check the litigation section carefully.
-California's litigation frequency means this section deserves extra attention.
-Pending lawsuits can affect financing, property value, and the buyer's decision.
+California's litigation frequency means that section deserves real attention.
+Pending lawsuits can affect financing, property value, and whether the buyer walks.
+The buyer's cancellation right has a hard deadline too, so make sure the agents and buyer know exactly when it expires.